matteobaccan/owner/README.md

 ---
 ### What does "OWNER" name mean?

-Since this API is used to access *Properties* files, and we implement interfaces to deal with those, somehow interfaces are *owners* for the properties.
-So here comes the name OWNER.
+Since this API is used to access *Properties* files, and we implement mapping interfaces to deal with those, somehow interfaces are *owners* for the properties.
+So here comes the name OWNER, all uppercase because when you speak about it you must shout it out :-)

-I tried to find a decent name for the project, but I didn't come out with anything better.
+The true story, is that I tried to find a decent name for the project, but I didn't come out with anything better.
 Sorry.

 ### Is OWNER a stable API?

-The codebase is very compact, and the test coverage is almost 100%.
-So there shouldn't be many bugs to deal with.
+The codebase is very compact, and I try to keep the test coverage to 100%, developing many tests for each new feature.
 You have the source, you can help improving the library and fix the bugs if you find some.

-Still, OWNER is very early, and APIs may change in the future to add/change some behaviors.
+Still, OWNER API is a very early project, and APIs may change in the future to add/change some behaviors.
+But the philosophy is to keep always backward compatibility (unless not possible).
-For example I would like to specify an annotation to define additional properties load policies.
-But the goal is to keep the API backward compatible.

 ### What happens if some `key` is not bound to a default value, and the properties file has no value for that key?